 Why Net Metering Matters

 Net metering is an important part of the transition to renewable energy sources, as it allows customers with solar installations to receive credits for excess electricity generated from their systems.
 This program has been very successful over the years as property owners have been incentivized to place large arrays that create more energy than needed.
 They then receive credits when excess energy is put back into the grid.
 Unfortunately, changes are coming in California that will drastically reduce the number of net metering credits customers can receive.
 As a result, this could slow down the rate of solar adoption and affect the growth of many solar businesses in the state.
-In December 2022 the California Public Utilities Commission voted to lower net metering effective April 2023.
+In December 2022 the California Public Utilities Commission voted to lower net metering.